-There are four rounds in Never Mind The Buzzcocks.
+There were four rounds in the original BBC incarnation of Never Mind The Buzzcocks.
 The first round changes from episode to episode and usually involves the panel having to guess something to do with a singer or a band.
-Examples of rounds include:
+Examples of challenges include:

 - Sorry No Refunds: The panel have to guess why a singer or a band cancelled a gig.

-- Do You Really Want to Hurt Me?: The panel have to guess how a singer injured themself.
+- Do You Really Want to Hurt Me?: The panel have to guess how a singer injured themselves.

 - Woop-Woop!
 That's the Sound of Da Police!: The panel have to guess how a singer got involved in crime.